 Your freebie should be something specific to your niche and even better if it is specifically related to the content of the page someone has landed on.

-To learn how to craft the perfect opt-in freebies and grow your list, enroll in my FREE email marketing course!
+To learn how to craft the perfect opt-in freebies and grow your list, enroll in my email marketing course!

 Share Your RSS Feed

 If you have a blog that’s regularly putting out the same kind of content that got people to your site in the first place, they’ll likely be interested in getting more content from you in the future.

 Make your RSS feed big on your site and prominently promote it.